bit-man14/vending/README.md

   edit them, block some slots to create double slots for bigger products or in case of malfunction.
 Extra feature - floating header.
 - **Products** - full paginated list of products with sorting function.
 You can edit individual products.
 Its name, price, packaging type, size.
 - **Users** - visible only for ADMIN - full user management.

+##Technologies used in project
+- Java 8
+- Spring
+- Hibernate
+- Thymeleaf

 ## Plans for the future